Achievable logoAchievable logo

 Callable zero coupon bonds

-Zero coupon bonds can be callable as well, but not callable at the redemption (par) value.
+Zero coupon bonds can be callable as well, but they aren’t called at the redemption (par) value.
 For example:

 10 year, zero coupon bond sold at 70 callable at 102 after 5 years

 This zero coupon bond is callable at 102% of its “accreted” value after 5 years.
-We cover accretion in detail in a future chapter, but assume it means the “book value” of the bond.
-This zero coupon bond was sold at 70% of its $1,000 par value, or $700.
-If a bond is sold at a $300 discount and matures in 10 years, it’s like the bond’s “book value” increases by $30 annually ($300 discount / 10 years).
-After one year it should be worth around $730, after two years it should be worth around $760, and so on.
+We cover accretion in detail in a future chapter, but here it means the bond’s “book value.”
+This bond was sold at 70% of its $1,000 par value, or $700.
+If a bond is sold at a $300 discount and matures in 10 years, it’s like the bond’s book value increases by $30 per year ($300 discount / 10 years).
+After one year it should be worth around $730, after two years around $760, and so on.

-At the 5 year mark, this bond should maintain an accreted value of $850 ($700 original purchase price + (5 years x $30 annual accretion)).
+At the 5-year mark, this bond should have an accreted value of $850 ($700 original purchase price + (5 years x $30 annual accretion)).
 If the bond is called, it will be called at 102% of $850, which is $867.
-The key is knowing a zero coupon bond is callable at its accreted value, not the $1,000 par value.
+The key point is that a zero coupon bond is callable at its accreted value, not the $1,000 par value.

 Put features

-A put feature is similar to a call feature, except for who controls it.
-If a bond is puttable, it allows the bondholder to sell the bond back to the issuer for its par value prior to maturity.
+A put feature is similar to a call feature, except the bondholder controls it.
+If a bond is puttable, it allows the bondholder to sell the bond back to the issuer for its par value before maturity.
 Puttable bonds are attractive to investors, especially if interest rates rise.

-When interest rates rise, bond values fall because of their fixed coupon.
-If new bonds being issued today have higher interest rates than older bonds trading in the secondary market, those older bonds must be sold at a discount to make them marketable.
-However, puttable bonds should never trade at discounts.
-If you owned a bond that was puttable, why would you ever sell it in the market for less than $1,000?
-You could just put the bond back to the issuer and force them to pay back its par value ($1,000).
+When interest rates rise, bond values fall because the coupon is fixed.
+If newly issued bonds offer higher interest rates than older bonds trading in the secondary market, those older bonds must trade at a discount to be competitive.
+However, puttable bonds should not trade at discounts.
+If you own a puttable bond, why sell it for less than $1,000 in the market when you can put it back to the issuer for $1,000?

-Investors tend to put their bonds when interest rates rise so they can lock in higher rates of return.
-If you held a puttable 4% bond and interest rates were to rise to 8%, you should put your bond.
-The issuer would pay you back your $1,000 par value, which could then be used to buy a newly issued bond with similar features providing an 8% rate of return.
+Investors tend to put their bonds when interest rates rise so they can reinvest at higher rates.
+If you hold a puttable 4% bond and interest rates rise to 8%, you would put your bond.
+The issuer pays you $1,000 par, and you can use that money to buy a newly issued bond with similar features yielding 8%.

 Bond issuance formats

-When a bond offering occurs, thousands (if not millions) of $1,000 par individual bonds are typically sold by one issuer.
-Sometimes, all of the bonds being issued have the same issue date and maturity.
-However, it doesn’t always look that way.
-Let’s take a look at all of the different types of bond issuance formats:
+When a bond offering occurs, an issuer typically sells thousands (or millions) of individual $1,000 par bonds.
+Sometimes all of the bonds have the same issue date and maturity, but not always.
+Here are the main bond issuance formats:

 Term